ansys/pymapdl/doc/source/user_guide/database.rst

 Access MAPDL database
 =====================

 .. warning:: This feature is still in beta.
-Report any errors or suggestions to pyansys.core@ansys.com.
+Report any errors or suggestions to |pyansys_contact|.

 In PyMAPDL v0.61.2 and later, you can access elements and nodes data from the MAPDL database using the DB module.